UnicycleBloke/yagl/README.md

 **Assorted details**

-- The map of RealSprites is walked to generated sprites sheets before writing out the YAGL, this is because the sprite's position in the sprite sheet needs to be calculated before the YAGL can be printed.
+- The map of RealSprites is walked to generate spritesheets before writing out the YAGL, this is because each sprite's position in the spritesheet needs to be calculated before the YAGL can be printed.
 Some sprites include both RGBA and palette information (a mask).
-These result in two images in different files.
+These result in two images in different spritesheets.

 - Some of the pseudo-sprites have very simple flat data structures, and are quite simple to read and write.
 Others such as, for example, Action14, are more complicated.
 In such cases there may be additional classes or structures intended to break down the task of reading and writing the data.